Our brand new guidebook is out!

-It’s very exciting to see so many of our articles and our workshop materials compiled in one publication.
+It’s exciting to see so many of our workshop materials and articles compiled into one publication.
 We think you’ll find this handy A5 size booklet a really useful resource for all separating/divorcing parents.

-We’re asking family law firms, mediation services and any other community organisations to help support us by ordering copies to pass on to parents so they can benefit from our practical, child-focused, collaborative guidance.
+We’re asking family law firms, mediation services and any other community organisations to help support us by ordering copies of the guidebook to pass on to your clients so parents can benefit from our practical, child-focused, collaborative guidance.

-All contributions from the sale of this booklet help us deliver support & training to parents experiencing financial hardship and future print costs to keep raising awareness.
+* All contributions from the sale of this booklet help us to deliver support & training to parents experiencing financial hardship and future print costs to keep raising awareness.

 The Family ‘Solar System’: Emotional Impact of Separation on Children

 The realisation that parents are no longer together can feel pretty devastating for children.
 It’s like tectonic plates shifting and experiencing the effects of an earthquake.
 But as with all dramatic change it is how we support ourselves that is indicative of how well we recover.
 The more we nurture and take care of ourselves, the better and quicker we will heal and move forward into acceptance.
 Children and young people are incredibly adaptable, robust and resilient if given sufficient support.